 Acquire Built-in Pipeline of Target Properties from Existing PROs.
-We have an attractive, high quality pipeline of 115 self-storage properties, one of which is a development property under contract comprising approximately 20,000 rentable square feet that we expect to acquire in late 2016 once occupancy reaches average local market levels and financial performance is acceptable.
-The other 114 properties in our pipeline represent potential acquisitions, comprising approximately 7.5 million rentable square feet, that we anticipate will drive our future growth.
+We have an attractive, high quality pipeline of 114 self-storage properties, one of which is a development property under contract comprising approximately 20,000 rentable square feet that we expect to acquire in late 2016 once occupancy reaches average local market levels and financial performance is acceptable.
+The other 113 properties in our pipeline represent potential acquisitions, comprising approximately 7.3 million rentable square feet, that we anticipate will drive our future growth.
 We consider a property to be in our pipeline if (i) it is under a management service agreement with one of our PROS, (ii) it meets the property quality criteria described under "The Formation and Structure of our Company-Valuation Methodology for Contributed Portfolios," and (iii) it is either required to be offered to us under the applicable facilities portfolio management agreement or a PRO has a reasonable basis to believe that the owner of the property intends to sell the property in the next seven years.

-The following table summarizes the properties in our pipeline by PRO as of September 30, 2014:
+The following table summarizes the properties in our pipeline by PRO as of December 31, 2014:

 Pipeline

-Rentable

-PRO Properties Units Square Feet (1)
+BD() Properties Units Rentable Square Feet (1)

-PRO SecurCare 25 12,339 1,539,921
+PRO SecurCare 25 12,351 1,539,671

 Northwest 7 2,170 269,579

-Optivest 24 13,531 1,633,331
+Optivest 24 13,528 1,632,792

-Guardian 8 6,121 709,825
+Guardian 9 6,657 762,920

-Move It 21 10,091 1,396,069
+Move It 21 9,377 1,367,578

-Storage Solutions 30 18,095 1,953,818
+Storage Solutions 28 16,017 1,752,220

-Total (2) 115 62,347 7,502,543
+Total (2) 114 60,100 7,324,760

-(1) Rentable square feet includes all enclosed self-storage units but excludes commercial, residential, and covered parking space of over 35,000 square feet in our pipeline.
+Rentable square feet includes all enclosed self-storage units but excludes commercial, residential, and covered parking space of over 250,000 square feet in our pipeline.

-(2) Two properties in our pipeline, if acquired, would be held as long-term leasehold interests.
+(2) Three properties in our pipeline, if acquired, would be held as long-term leasehold interests.

 Our PROs have management service agreements with all of the properties in our pipeline and hold controlling ownership interests in 30 of these properties and non-controlling ownership interests in 20 of these properties.
 With respect to each property in our pipeline in which a PRO holds a controlling ownership interest, such PRO has agreed that it will not transfer (or permit the transfer of, to the extent possible), any interest in such self-storage property without first offering or causing to be offered (if permissible) such interest to us.
-In addition, upon maturity of the outstanding mortgage indebtedness encumbering such property, so long as occupancy is consistent with average local market levels, which we determine in our sole discretion, such PRO has agreed to offer or cause to be offered (if permissible) such interest to us.
-With respect to pipeline properties in which our PROs have a non-controlling ownership interest, each PRO has agreed to use commercially reasonable good faith efforts to facilitate our purchase of such property.
+In addition, upon maturity of the outstanding mortgage indebtedness encumbering such property or if no such indebtedness is in-place, so long as occupancy is consistent with average local market levels, which we determine in our sole discretion, such PRO has agreed to offer or cause to be offered (if permissible) such interest to us.
+With respect to pipeline properties in which our PROs have a non-controlling ownership interest or no ownership interest, each PRO has agreed to use commercially reasonable good faith efforts to facilitate our purchase of such property.
 We preserve the discretion to accept or reject any of the properties that our PROs are required to, or elect to, offer (or cause to be offered) to us.
 See "The Formation and Structure of Our Company-Facilities Portfolio and Asset Management Agreements-Controlled Properties Purchase Option Upon PRO Determination to Transfer" and "-Non-Controlled Properties Notice and Facilitation."